 Your site analytics can tell you where problems exist in the product’s user experience.
 But they don’t provide insight into what the problem is.
 Instead, they only give you a macro-level understanding of how users interact with your site.

-You may be seeing drop-offs in conversion funnels or a lack of interaction with a particular feature.
-While your site analytics can tell you those problems exist, it’s up to you to be a detective to learn more so you can fix them.
+You may see drop-offs in conversion funnels or higher-than-normal return customer churn rates.
+While your site analytics can tell you those problems exist, it’s up to you to be a detective to learn more so you can fix them or dive deeper with a conversion or retention-focused UX assessment.

 That’s where session recordings come into play.